stark1tty/awesome-PhD/README.md

 #### Reference
 - [ACADEMIC PHRASEBANK](https://www.phrasebank.manchester.ac.uk/): Incredibly useful phrasebank for academic writing from the University of Manchester.
 Extremely useful for structure, flow and general writer's block.

-#### Templates
-- [APA-STYLE WORD DOCUMENT](https://twitter.com/NicolasFNL/status/1357048003027230726?s=20): Thanks to [Nicolás F. Narvaez Linares](https://twitter.com/NicolasFNL) for telling me about the readymade APA-style word document option, where you can directly initialize the right formatting in Word.
-- [LATEX THESIS TEMPLATE](https://github.com/severinlandolt/latex-thesis-template): A LaTeX template for humans writing their thesis.
-- [PREPRINT TEMPLATES](https://osf.io/hsv6a/): Amazing and useful "Word templates for typesetting preprints.
-Because your preprint should be a #prettypreprint" and we don't have time for endless formatting.

 #### Thesis
 - [HOW TO WRITE A LITERATURE REVIEW](https://www.tandfonline.com/doi/full/10.1080/01441647.2015.1065456): This paper discusses the question about how to write a literature review paper (LRP).
 It stresses the primary importance of adding value, rather than only providing an overview, and it then discusses some of the reasons for (or not) actually writing an LRP, including issues relating to the nature and scope of the paper.
 It also presents different types of LRPs, advises on reporting the methodology used for the selection of papers for review, and the structure of an LRP.
 An important conclusion is that the heterogeneity in LRPs is very large.
 This paper also presents some of the aspects that the authors feel are important structural and contextual considerations that help produce high-quality review papers.
 - [TRADITIONAL THESIS STRUCTURE DIAGRAM](attachments/RDT_20230504_1725131223826810542146350.jpg): *Author unknown, please edit with a source if known.*